OctHe/ICE/README.md

-## Aim
+## All-In-Vim

-All-in-vim, or Aim in short, is Shiyue's Vim configuration.
+All-in-vim, or AIM in short, is Shiyue He's project-oriented coding environment that uses Vim as the editor.
-It aims to support multiple projects including Linux kernel, GNURadio and iw in C/C++.
-It also wants to support languages of Latex, Markdown, python on Ubuntu, Deepin, and OpenSuse.
+Here is the list of the target projects:
+- C/C++
+    - *Linux kernel*
+    - *iw*
+    - *xv6*
+    - *GNURadio*
+- Python
+    - *Leetcode_unit*
+    - *MoreWireless*
+- VimScript/Lua
+    - *AIM*
+- Latex
+    - *xelatex -> bibtex -> xelatex -> xelatex* (Thsis)
+    - *pdflatex -> bibtex -> pdflatex -> pdflatex* (paper)
+    - *xelatex*
+- Markdown
+    - *MoreWireless*
+    - *README.md*
+    - *jekyll*

+Naturally, AIM does not want to build the toolchain from scratch.
+It will contains lots existing tools, while this projects focuses on the following processes of each project: reading, writing, compiling (If needed), and debugging.

-## Ubuntu and Deepin
+## Ubuntu

-### Prerequist
+### Prerequisites

 The useful packets that can be install from *apt* to support vim

     sudo apt update
     sudo apt install git zsh cmake make vim

+### Proxy

+[YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) is a complex plugin to install.
+It requires multiple dependencies that should be downloaded.
+To avoid the network problem, it is recommended to set a proxy for the terminal, similar to the proxy in git.
+The proxy can be set with the following command in the `~/.zshrc` file (suppose the shell is `zsh`).

+    export http_proxy="socks5://127.0.0.1:7890"
+    export https_proxy="socks5://127.0.0.1:7890"

-After installing *git*, it is recommended to set a proxy for git if a proxy is used in the system.
+After installing *git*, it is recommended to set a proxy to avoid some network issues.
 We can set a sock5 proxy with the following command

     git config --global http.proxy 'socks5://127.0.0.1:8088'